AriFordsham/GHCWiki/prelude710/ftp.md

 This proposal ignores the fact that a very large segment of the community has already been using those combinators for several years, and that they have been actively taught in books for almost four years.

+# How may I express my support or disapproval?

+We actively are seeking feedback through a [ survey](https://goo.gl/forms/XP1W2JdfpX) through February 21st.
+Once the results are in Simon Peyton Jones and Simon Marlow have agreed to weigh the matter and decide the direction we will take in GHC 7.10.

 # I have a question/concern not addressed here... ?